 Registry Informatics Associate

 CARRA will fund this position for up to two years.
-The start date is July 1, 2021.
 Applicants must be Board Eligible or Board Certified in Pediatric Rheumatology in North America as of this date, or entering their 2nd or 3rd year of Pediatric Rheumatology fellowship in a Board-accredited fellowship program in North America as of this date.
 Eligible applicants must be CARRA members.
 Junior faculty and early investigators, and graduating fellows with secured faculty positions are encouraged to apply.

 The overarching goal of the Registry Informatics Associate position is planning and implementation of both short- and long-term strategies that will streamline and reduce the burden of registry data entry and collection while maintaining all of the regulatory requirements necessary for post-marketing surveillance and other phases of FDA-regulated clinical trials.
 This position will foster the professional development and leadership of Clinical Informatics investigators within CARRA and the CARRA Registry while advancing real world, registry informatics projects that will benefit CARRA Registry objectives and operations.